National Museum of the U.S. Air Force, Dayton, Ohio.

 Nancy Putnam Hollister, former governor, lieutenant governor, and legislator

-State Rep. Adam Holmes, Ohio House of Representatives
+State Rep. Adam Holmes, Ohio House of Representatives, District 97

 Melinda Huntley, Executive Director of the Ohio Travel Association